 Project management prowess, accented by diplomatic finesse and innovative legal solutions for telecommunications, energy and land use.

 In New Hampshire, by testifying before legislative committees and engaging with key stakeholders, Will’s efforts led to passage of SB101, a bill amending RSA 12:K to dramatically reduce the average processing time and expense associated with antenna co-location and modification permits at the municipal level.
-In addition, through careful and thoughtful engagement with municipal officials and regional planning professionals, Will has obtained for DRM’s clients approvals for new communications projects throughout the Upper Valley, Lakes Region, North Country, and Greater Keene areas.
+In addition, through careful and thoughtful engagement with municipal officials and regional planning professionals, Will has obtained for DRM’s clients approvals for new communications projects throughout the Upper Valley, Lakes Region, North Country, and portions of southern New Hampshire.

-Beyond wireless, Will works with energy and real estate clients on complex permitting matters such as right-of-way acquisition for linear utility projects (including eminent domain), National Environmental Policy Act (NEPA) compliance, Act 250 land use permitting, Agency of Natural Resource and Department of Environmental Services approvals (including wastewater, stormwater, and wetlands), and Vermont Public Service Board petitions for certificates of public good.
-He also applies his thoroughness and detail orientation to real estate acquisition and lease / easement review, ensuring that his clients’ telecommunications, energy, and real estate development projects stand on vibration-free terrain.
+Beyond wireless, Will works with energy and real estate clients on complex permitting matters such as right-of-way acquisition for linear utility projects (including eminent domain proceedings); energy generation and transmission infrastructure siting for solar facilities, natural gas pipelines, and electric transmission lines; National Environmental Policy Act (NEPA) compliance, Act 250 land use permitting; and Agency of Natural Resource and Department of Environmental Services approvals (including wastewater, stormwater, and wetlands)